DephyInc/boot-loader/docs/source/installing/windows.rst

 * Install `Git for Windows <https://git-scm.com/download/win>`_.
 Make sure you download the version (either 32-bit or 64-bit) that matches your system (most likely 64 bit)
 * Install `Python 3.11 <https://www.python.org/downloads/windows/>`_
+    * Make sure you install the version (either 32-bit or 64-bit) that matches your system (most likely 64-bit)
+    * In the install wizard, make sure you check the box that adds Python to your PATH
 * AWS access keys (optional)
     * Only needed if you intend to download firmware files.
 If you already have a local file to flash, you do not need access keys
     * These keys must be stored in ``~/.aws/credentials`` as described `here <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#shared-credentials-file>`_